-Family tours accommodate those with children that do not meet the age requirements of the Grizzly Bears of the Wild Tour (minimum age of 8).
+Family tours accommodate those with children that do not meet the age requirements of the Grizzly Bears of the Wild Tour (minimum age of 10).
 Families with younger children can experience the same journey but as a private tour!
-The low and open vessel, the Zodiac Hurricane 630, takes a maximum of 8 guests on authentic adventures through the natural habitat of Western Canada’s grizzly bears.
-Pacific white-sided dolphins dance alongside the bow of our boat as we make the one hour and 45 minute journey from Port McNeill or the First Nations’ village of Alert Bay into the beautiful X̱a̱ḵwika̱n (Thompson Sound) or Hada (Bond Sound).
-Eagles soar overhead and wolves roam the shell-strewn beaches where ancient villages were once occupied by the Musg̱a̱makw Dzawada̱’enux̱w people.
-In a more intimate setting, this allows more space for families to get up close and personal with the wildlife.
+The low and open vessel, the Zodiac Hurricane 630, takes a maximum of 6 guests on authentic adventures through the natural habitat of Western Canada’s grizzly bears.
+Pacific white-sided dolphins dance alongside the bow of our boat as we make the one hour and 45 minute journey from Port McNeill or the First Nations’ village of Alert Bay into the beautiful territory of the Musg̱a̱makw Dzawada̱’enux̱w.
+Eagles soar overhead the shell-strewn beaches where ancient villages were once occupied by our people.
 Enjoy a continental breakfast as we navigate waters favoured by migrating orcas, and listen to your guide’s indigenous interpretation of local landscapes.

-Back on the boat, our traditionally trained guides chart us past Gwayasda̱ms, the birthplace of our ancestors, on Gilford Island.
-There we share stories about the historic and cultural significance of the oldest standing Big House in Canada.
+After lunch, our traditionally trained guides chart us past old village sites, the birthplace of our ancestors, in the Broughton Archipelago.
+There we share stories about the historic and cultural significance of our existence and occupation of the area.
 This truly unforgettable wildlife experience ends in the Broughton Archipelago and Queen Charlotte Strait, where we often encounter the gentle giants of the Pacific: migrating humpback whales.
-We have two other beautiful places within our territory to view grizzlies, ask us about them!

 "World Class Experience"